 Blue Shield: HSA-eligible plans appeal to all customer segments, from the individual market to small, midsize, and large groups.

-CIGNA: We have seen receptivity in all customer segments from the small group segment through National Accounts.
+Cigna: We have seen receptivity in all customer segments from the smaller group segment through large national accounts.

 SeeChange Health: HSAs have evolved beyond being a niche product and have been embraced by all customer segments.

-Sterling HSA: Customers who want to contain their healthcare costs and reduce increases continue moving to the HSA market.
+Sterling: Customers who want to contain their healthcare costs and reduce increases continue moving to the HSA market.
 Areas with high PPO penetration move quickly as well.
-We believe this trend will continue due to rising health plan premium costs and taxes.
+We believe this trend will continue due to rising health plan premium costs and taxes, as well as the advent of the Cadillac tax in 2018.

 23. How prone are brokers to support this with reduced commissions on the high deductible health plan side of the equation?